3504 N Jackie Ln

 - List price is ~$125,500 (54%) ABOVE assessed value — the most overpriced house on the entire board.

 The tax doubled from 2022 → 2023 ($804 → $1,513) — that is the homeowner’s exemption coming OFF (became a rental).
 So the current ~$1,400/yr bill is roughly un-exempted at the cheap 0.61% levy.
-Eric as owner-occupant gets the exemption back: min(50% × $234,400, $125,000) = $117,200 → taxable $117,200 × 0.61% ≈ $715/yr ≈ $60/mo (the lowest tax of the batch, thanks to the cheap tax-code area).
+Eric as owner-occupant gets the exemption back: min(50% × $234,400, $125,000) = $117,200 → taxable $117,200 × 0.61% ≈ $715/yr ≈ $60/mo (a low bill, thanks to the cheap tax-code area).

 Affordability — VERDICT: FITS easily (clears $2,500 with ~$510 to spare), but BADLY OVERPRICED